 It’s good on a number of levels.
 It will make the company more successful – better product management means the company makes or saves more money.

 It will make your boss look better.
 A high performing team reflects well on their manager.
 Just being seen to want to improve performance by sponsoring employees to attend training is a positive step.
 Promoting some of the great ideas you come back with from a training course will show that they have their finger on the pulse of what’s going on in product management.

 Director, Product Focus

-P.S. and if you want some more ideas why not have a look through our Product Management Journal on Training.
+P.S.
+If you want some more ideas, why not read our blog A checklist to evaluate product management training providers and have a look through our Product Management Journal on Training.